Year 11 students moving into the Sixth Form are joined by between 30 to 40 new students to create a vibrant and stimulating mixed Sixth Form.

 Sixth Form tutor groups are comprised of both Upper and Lower Sixth students.
 Both year groups have their own Head of Year.
 The Head of Upper Sixth and Head of Lower Sixth work with the Deputy Head who is responsible to the Headmaster for all sections of the School.

-This team of teachers is responsible for the pastoral and academic well-being of their pupils and strives to ensure that close links are fostered between parents and the school.
+This team of teachers is responsible for the pastoral and academic well-being of their students and strive to ensure that close links are fostered between parents and the school.
 The way in which we structure the Senior School encourages a strong sense of identity within each form.

 A well-established House system runs in parallel to the form system.
-This allows for great inter-house camaraderie as pupils take part in a myriad of regular and varied inter-house competitions ranging from: rugby, singing, drama, debating, and swimming; through to chess, photography and even an annual tug of war.
-This House system adds a further valuable layer of pastoral care for our pupils.
+This allows for great inter-house camaraderie as students take part in regular and varied inter-house competitions ranging from: rugby, singing, drama, debating, and swimming; through to chess, photography and even an annual tug of war.
+This House system adds a further valuable layer of pastoral care for our students.